VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![ActiveInactive](https://github.com/user-attachments/assets/9ebd72bc-9f34-4c54-aa2a-e930529b9803)

-*Figure X: Example of correct attribution in the inactive parcel layer.
+*Table X: Example of correct attribution in the inactive parcel layer.
 The parcel with an "ACTIVE" status has a SPAN entry, followed by the associated "INACTIVE" status parcels with PARENTSPAN entries linking them to the "ACTIVE" parcel.
 In the Active Parcels layer, these five parcels would be merged to a single parcel.
 In some cases, "INACTIVE" status parcels may also include a unique SPAN entry.
 Typically these are placeholders used by town officials.*